-When our lives get super busy, remembering to remain flexible can be really challenging.
-We come up with a set idea of how things are going to go and oftentimes convince ourselves that that approach is the only option that will work.
+Why is it so hard to remain flexible in these times?
+Here’s what I think: Our lives are so busy and the stakes can feel so high, that in order to stay sane we come up with a set idea of how things are going to go.
+Furthermore, we oftentimes convince ourselves that the approach we’ve chosen is the only option that will work.
+Because, let’s be honest, putting on blinders can help us to feel more in control.
 The reality, though, is that there is almost always another way.
 It may not necessarily be the preferred or the smoothest alternative, but there is usually another way.

 Take a deep breath (or ten)

 The first step should always be to try to slow your panicking brain down.
 There are various ways that you can do that, but one option that is always on hand is to take some slow, deep breaths.
 Doing this will signal to your brain that it is time to calm down.